 "The EU AI Act compliance work was exactly what we needed before our Works Council review.
 Matt understood the Betriebsrat requirements cold and built a deployment framework our legal and engineering teams could both sign off on."

-My most recent enterprise role was leading the GitHub Copilot and AI Assistant rollout across a Fortune 100 organisation.
+My most recent enterprise role was architecting and leading the GitHub Copilot and AI Assistant rollout across a Fortune 100 organisation.
 That work taught me that the technical implementation is the easy part.
-The hard part is fixing Review Economics, establishing governance, running AI Literacy programmes, and measuring real lead time impact rather than individual typing speed.
+The hard part is fixing Review Economics, establishing governance, running AI Literacy programmes at scale, and measuring real lead time impact rather than individual typing speed — and doing all of it in a way that survives audit and Works Council review.

 I carry 13+ years of AWS and platform engineering experience into every engagement — from LLM inference cost optimisation on AWS Inferentia2 to EU AI Act Article 4 compliance and Works Council deployment frameworks for DACH enterprise clients.